"I can't believe it! I just can't believe it!" raged Darkwing as he and Launchpad entered the Tower. "I can't believe he got away AGAIN!"

 "You said you were thinking about branching out earlier.
 What've you got to lose?" asked Megavolt reasonably.
 "I mean, is there anything else worthwhile you have going for you?"

-Nothing about The Voice changed, either visibly or in her tone, but Megavolt suddenly sensed he was treading on dangerous ground, though not necessarily so to him.
+Nothing about The Voice changed, either visibly or in her tone, but Megavolt suddenly sensed he was treading on dangerous ground.
 "Not anymore," was all she said.
 Then she didn't say anything for the next few minutes, only glared fixedly at the wall over his shoulder.
 Megavolt looked behind him, then waved his hand in front of her face.
 Her intense gaze didn't waver for a moment.
 Shrugging, he took his fork and idly wound some strands of spaghetti through the tines.

 "Ok," The Voice suddenly said.